Make-School-Courses/FEW-1.1-Web-Foundations/05-CSS-Layout-with-Flex-Box/README.md

   - Flex parent, and flex items
 - Axis
   - Define: Main Axis vs cross axis
-  - Driction defines the main axis
+  - Direction defines the main axis

 ## In Class Activity: [Example-1](example-1)

-Use Flex box to build a "card" that describes a video game character.
+Use Flexbox to build a "card" that describes a video game character.

 The "card" is made up of several pieces.